 Body Language Expert Explains Trump's Awkward Day At The NATO SummitDonald Trump, Angela Merkel, Emmanuel Macron, Duško Marković and some handshakes

 It may be mere speculation that Donald Trump is compensating for something.
-Yes, a certain behavior may give that impression.
+Yes, certain behavior may give that impression.

 I guess most people agree that Trump wants to be seen as an alpha male.
 We needn’t have to look further than to his body language to confirm that.
 It seems to be so important to him — that his desperate desire appears more often as insecurity than as a sign of strength.
 Someone with a strong self-confidence wouldn’t do it like that.
 Even though it is good to remember former US presidents; most of them showed some kind of bit strange alpha male behavior — even Barack Obama.
 That’s how US-Presidents do it!
 But all that is harmless in comparison to Donald Trump’s strange behavior and all the handshake gates.
 His special handshake style came under media scrutiny after meetings with the Japanese and Canadian leaders.

 As far as Macron’s concerned, Merkel is the most important person in the line-up and she is a female.
-When he swerves towards her, you can see Trump concentrated mimic as if he is thinking “Stop, wait a second — I’m the most important person here.”
+When he swerves towards her, you can see Trump concentrated mimic as if he is thinking “Stop, wait for a second — I’m the most important person here.”
 Usually, in any line-up, you’d go first to the person who demands the most respect.
-In Macron’s eyes that seem to be Merkel and Trump is not pleased.
+In Macron’s eyes that seems to be Merkel and Trump is not pleased.

 What Trump is doing in that situation is showing Macron who’s the boss.
-It’s another aggressive move by Trump; he’s pulling Macron towards his own face and he’s basically saying “You will do what want I want, whether you like it or not.”
-We can see Macron trying to get away from the awkward situation by putting his arms on Trump to stop him pulling him inwards.
+It’s another aggressive move by Trump; he’s pulling Macron towards his face and he’s saying “You will do what want I want, whether you like it or not.”
+We can see Macron trying to get away from the awkward situation by putting his arms on Trump to stop him from pulling him inwards.

-Macron, appeared to be ready for Trump when they met for lunch at the US embassy in Brussels ahead of a NATO summit.
+Macron appeared to be ready for Trump when they met for lunch at the US embassy in Brussels ahead of a NATO summit.
 As if the first handshake wasn’t awkward enough, the pair locked hands for so long that their knuckles started turning white during another exchange.

-When Trump met Emmanuel Macron, those alpha males presented us some funny moments.
-Trump — used to power plays to underline his masculinity and status with every public appearance — was obviously the underdog this time.
+When Trump met Emmanuel Macron, those alpha males presented us with some funny moments.
+Trump — used to power plays to underline his masculinity and status with every public appearance — was the underdog this time.
 We have seen a power play during the handshakes.
 Testosterone and an iron grip later Trump tried to escape a situation he usually initiates.
 We can see it in the video; the knuckles of both are getting white, a mini arm wrestling, all muscles tight; we see their jaws clenching and faces tightening.
 Then Trump finally seemed ready to pull away.
 And the winner — if we allow us to see it as a competition — is Emmanuel Macron.

-Mr. Trump apparently pushing — or should I say slapped — aside the prime minister of Montenegro, Mr. Duško Marković, in order to get in the front row.
+Mr. Trump pushing — or should I say slapped — aside the prime minister of Montenegro, Mr. Duško Marković, to get in the front row.
 He seemed to be angry about the situation.
 It is such an aggressive, bullying gesture by Trump.
 I think it displays his very high sense of entitlement.
 Right after Trump managed to push Markovic away, he showed an unnatural mimic and bossy behavior, he pushes his head back and juts his chin out.
 That is a very arrogant pose to be in because it means you’re looking down at people.
 Something that is neither appropriate nor a signal of natural confidence.

 In any situation where Trump feels mildly threatened, he goes into that pose.
 It seems to be a learned behavior.
 After standing in that arrogant position, he then displays a very vulnerable pose by going into the fig leaf.
 You only really get into the fig leaf pose — where you cover a very vulnerable part of the body — when you start to feel vulnerable.
 Maybe the woman he was talking to said something negative about him.
 Look at his face; he looks like a kid being told off.